jtmancilla/Covid19-Mexico/README.md

 For this project, I was interestested in using Covid19 Data Repository by Johns Hopkins CSSE from to better understand:

-1. Can we guess Mexico Covid-19 cases for the next 10 days?
+1. Can we guess the Covid-19 cases in Mexico for next 10 days?
-2. How look some countries at the same Mexico period?
+2. How look some countries at the same period?
 3. What countries have the highest correlations Mexico trend with?
-4. The forecast to Mexico for the next 10 days
+4. The forecast to Mexico for next 10 days

 ## File Descriptions <a name="files"></a>